 Subjects who do not have disease progression and are alive as of the data cutoff date for the statistical analysis will be censored at the date of the last radiologic assessment prior to the data cutoff date.
 Similarly, subjects who discontinue from the study prior to disease progression or death will be censored at the date of the last radiologic assessment prior to the data cutoff date.
 In the event that a new anticancer treatment occurs prior to documented progression, the subject will be censored at the date of the last radiologic assessment where the subject was documented to be progression-free prior to the new anticancer treatment.
-Subjects with a single missing radiologic assessment prior to a visit with documented disease progression (or death) will be analyzed as a PFS event at the date of the radiologic assessment that shows progression or death (whichever is earlier).
-Subjects with two or more missing radiologic assessments prior to a visit with documented to be progression-free prior to a visit with two or more missing radiologic assessments prior to a visit with documented disease progression or death (whichever is earlier).
-Subjects with two or more missing radiologic assessments prior to a visit with documented to be progression-free prior to the first of the two missing visits.
+Subjects with a single missing radiologic assessment prior to a visit with documented disease progression or death (whichever is earlier).
+Subjects with two or more missing radiologic assessments prior to a visit with documented disease progression or death will be censored at the subject was documented to be progression or death will be analyzed as a PFS event at the date of the radiologic assessment that shows progression or death (whichever is earlier).
+Subjects with two or more missing radiologic assessments prior to a visit with documented disease progression (or death) will be censored at the date of the last radiologic assessment where the subject was documented to be progression-free prior to the first of the two missing visits.
 Subjects who drop out early or die without any postbaseline radiologic tumor assessment will be censored on the date of randomization.